 His reply, “It’s God’s will”, hit me in the head like a lead ball.
-Even at that young age, I determined right then and there that if it was God’s will, all the praying we were doing was a total waste of time and energy — we were ‘barking up the wrong tree.
+Even at that young age, I determined right then and there that if it was God’s will, all the praying we were doing was a total waste of time and energy — we were like dogs ‘barking up the wrong tree’.
 I had no clue as to why that was true — I just knew it was by observation.
 But at that very moment, I determined that I would find out.
 All throughout my years of education, I kept my ‘philosophical ear to the ground’ listening for clues — then the big break came.

 The week before graduating from the Jesuit owned and operated Saint Louis University School of Medicine in May 1958, I attended a mandatory retreat for all graduates at the White House, a Jesuit retreat venue situated on a beautiful bluff overlooking the Mississippi river about thirty miles of Saint Louis.
 The Retreat Master was a young, highly educated Jesuit priest.
 He covered many concepts of Catholicism specifically and religion in general.
 During the course of events, he was discussing the Trinity, and some of what he said caught the attention of me and two of my classmates.
 Accordingly, at intermission we asked him to expound on his philosophy.
 After vigorously cautioning us to tell no one where we heard it, he explained to us his concept of how the Trinity works.
 He reasoned that God the Father reflects inward upon himself and sees a mirror image of himself.
 That image, being in the supernatural is a living being, the Son or second person of the Trinity.
 The perpetual love relationship of acceptance between the two carries the image of both and is the Holy Spirit, the Will of God.

 That definition stuck to me like a postage stamp, but it still did not define for me the essence of God.
 It would be fifty years later that my endeavor for knowledge caused me to ‘cross paths’ with Quantum Mechanics or Particle Physics.
-I might diverge to explain that Classical Physics deals with objects and energies in the tangible physical world, whereas Particle physics deals with the intangible world of quanta.
+I might diverge to explain that Classical Physics deals with objects and energies in the tangible physical world, whereas Particle Physics (Quantum Mechanics) deals with the intangible world of quanta.
 A quantum is the smallest particle of energy which cannot be further divided, and furthermore does not follow the laws of tangible physical objects.
 Collectively, those perfect particles of energy constitute the substrate for all physical objects.
 Each Quantum is perfect in form and function, is indistinguishable from its counterparts, is unchanging and unchangeably, and not one more or less is in existence than at the moment of their release 13.7-8 billion years ago.
 There I learned they were regulated by a ‘perfect rationality’, which is instilled into everything in this universe.
 All knowledge, which is truth, is contained in that perfect truth system of Perfect Particles.
 More importantly, that perfect truth system is made up of all the perfect particles of energy of which everything in this universe is made.
 That singular knowledge combined with the Jesuit priest’s description of the Trinity some fifty years earlier not only allowed but rather mandated my understanding of the essence of God and the Trinity.

 The basic characteristics of those quanta of energy must be recognized: they are perfect in both form and function; they are indistinguishable one from another; not one more or less exists now than at the moment of the Big Bang; none is changing or changeable.
 Therefore, they exist in eternity, a state of no change, hence no time.
 In fact, they are God.
-The irony is that everything they constitute exists in a state of never-ending change.
+The irony is that everything they constitute exists in a state of never-ending ongoing change.
 It seems obvious that God designed the universe with a perfect imbalance of energy called entropy.
 That imbalance ensures perpetual change in the gross universe so that everything in existence is here for a specific period of time.
 When that time (period of change) expires, the perfect particles which made it will be incorporated into something else ad infinitum until the universe balances itself and time expires — the physical world ends, but the Perfect Particle world of God persist in a singularity.